INFORMSJoC/2023.0291/data/README.md

 ### Stock Data

-Stock data is in 'PredictorData2022.xlsx', which is downloaded at https://sites.google.com/view/agoyal145.
+Stock data is a widely used open dataset that is continuously updated by Prof. Goyal.
+It can be downloaded at https://sites.google.com/view/agoyal145.
 We would like to express our sincere gratitude to Prof. Goyal for the continuous updates on the dataset.